Palestinian political violence: Rocket attacks on Israel

-Palestinian stone-throwing
+Stone-throwing

-Palestinian stone-throwing is a violent political statement celebrated in the literature of the Palestinian national liberation movement.
-Stone throwing was the primary tactic of the First Intifada (1997 – 1993.)
-It encompasses the practice of throwing stones by hand and using powerful slings variously aimed at Israel security personnel, Israeli civilians, and at both civilian and military vehicles.
-It has resulted in the death of both Israelis and Arabs unknowingly targeted by stone-throwers.
+Palestinian stone-throwing is a violent political statement which encompasses the practice of throwing stones by hand and using powerful slings variously aimed at Israel security personnel, Israeli civilians, and at both civilian and military vehicles.

 Internal violence

 B'Tselem reports that from September 29, 2000, to March 31, 2012, there were 669 Palestinians killed by Palestinians.
 Of those, 134 were killed for suspected collaboration with Israel.

 Concerning the killing of Palestinians by other Palestinians, a January 2003 Humanist magazine article reports:

 For over a decade the PA has violated Palestinian human rights and civil liberties by routinely killing civilians—including collaborators, demonstrators, journalists, and others—without charge or fair trial.
 Of the total number of Palestinian civilians killed during this period by both Israeli and Palestinian security forces, 16 percent were the victims of Palestinian security forces.